 Dr. Thomas Sequist is the medical director of the Brigham and Women’s Outreach Program.
 He is a member of the Taos Pueblo tribe in New Mexico, and is an Associate Professor of Medicine and Health Care Policy at Harvard Medical School and Brigham and Women’s Hospital.
-He currently practices general internal medicine and is the Director of Research at Harvard Vanguard Medical Associates, the largest multispecialty physician group practice in Massachusetts.
+He currently practices primary care at Brigham and Women's Hospital and is the Chief Quality and Safety Officer at Partners Healthcare.

 Dr. Sequist graduated from Cornell University with a BS in chemical engineering.
 He received his MD degree from Harvard Medical School, and his MPH degree from the Harvard School of Public Health.